snowplow/snowplowanalytics.com/_posts/2018-02-16-interviewing-with-snowplow/index.md

 <h2 id="final notes">A few things about coming in to see us</h2>

 - What should I wear?
 We’re a relaxed office and most of us wear jeans/t-shirts but we want you to feel at ease (as much as you can in an interview) so wear whatever you feel comfortable in.
 - How do I find the office?
 We can be a little tricky to find.
-Our address is The Roma Building, 32-38 Scrutton Street, London, EC2A 4RQ and we’re the last building on the right hand side.
+Our address is Floor 6, 17 Bevis Marks, EC3A 7LN.
 If you get lost, give us a call and we’ll direct you!
 - What do I do once I get there?
 When you get here, ring the buzzer and you’ll find yourself in a small waiting area.
 Let them know you’re here to see Snowplow and we’ll come down to meet you.

 <h2 id="tips">Practical interviewing tips</h2>